Garrett Lindholm

+Garrett Lindholm (born August 10, 1988) is an American former professional football placekicker who played in the Arena Football League (AFL).
+He played college football for the Tarleton State Texans.

+Early life

-Garrett Lindholm (born August 10, 1988) is an American football placekicker who is currently a free agent.
-He played for Tarleton State in college.
-He is best known for kicking a 64-yard field goal to send Tarleton to overtime against Texas A&M–Kingsville in his senior season.
+Lindholm played for Tarleton State in college.
+He made a 64-yard field goal to send Tarleton to overtime against Texas A&M–Kingsville in his senior season.

 Professional career

 Early career

-Lindholm signed with the Atlanta Falcons in 2013, but was released in July.
+Lindholm signed with the Atlanta Falcons in 2010, but was released in July.
 Lindholm was claimed off waivers by the Indianapolis Colts, where he played in 3 preseason games mostly as a kickoff specialist.
-He was released priors to the Colts 3rd preseason game.
+He was released prior to the Colts' third preseason game.

 Milwaukee Mustangs

 In 2011, Lindholm was assigned to the Milwaukee Mustangs of the Arena Football League (AFL).

 St. Louis Rams

 Lindholm played the 2012 preseason with the St. Louis Rams.
 Lindholm received an opportunity to kick for the Rams, but was competing with Greg Zuerlein who was drafted, and eventually won the job.
 Lindholm was released following the Rams' 3rd preseason game.